legendcodermartino1245/ldac-optimization-guide/README.md

 2. Turn **OFF** the toggle

 > This disables Wi-Fi and BLE scanning that can interfere with LDAC and audio stability.
+---

+✅ These changes **completely prevent Google Play Services from reasserting override profiles or reconnecting silently in the background** — while still keeping the Play Store and apps fully functional.

 ## Multipoint
 The sony XM5 has multipoint support.
 This means the headphones can be connected to max 2 devices at the same time.
 This is smart because by default windows uses sbc and aac which dont interfere with ldac on android making switching beteween the devices seamless.
 But in our case we also have ldac configured on windows.
 This is a very interesting intresting combination and raises one main question.
 Can we built a combination of settings that support 2 ldac connections one on windows and one on android.
 And 2 androids is also a very intresting usecase.